zdravkov/kendo-docs/api/dataviz/diagram/connection.md

 #### Returns

-`kendo.dataviz.diagram.Rect` the bounding rectangle of the connection.
+`Object` the bounding rectangle of the connection.

 ### type